ran-j/CustomAbilitySystem/Readme.md

 ## Note
 There is no replication support for this plugin yet.
 It is intended for single-player games or local multiplayer games.
+There is no full support for Blueprint yet.
+It is intended for C++ projects.

 ## Features

 - **Ability Management**: Create and manage abilities with customizable effects.
 - **Attribute Handling**: Add and modify character attributes seamlessly.
 - **Gameplay Tags**: Utilize tags to control ability activation and interactions.
+- **Gameplay Events**: Emit and listen to gameplay events for custom logic.

 ## Getting Started